SpeechColab/Leaderboard/README.md

 ---

 ## 4. Benchmarking Pipeline
-To submit your model to leaderboard and get it benchmarked over all test sets, follow this specification [How to submit](HOW_TO_SUBMIT.md)
+To submit your model to leaderboard and get it benchmarked over all test sets, follow this [specification](HOW_TO_SUBMIT.md)

-Also you can pull unlocked models & test sets, and trigger benchmarking pipeline on your local machine via:
+With downloaded models & test sets, you can even trigger benchmarking pipeline locally:
 ```
 ops/leaderboard_runner requests/request.yaml
 ```
-the content of `request.yaml` is described in above specification.
+Basically `request.yaml` is used to specify a <MODEL_ID> and a list of <TEST_SET_ID> to be tested (see examples in above specification).

 ---
 ## 5. Ranking